(approx) 20 Minutes

 Subscribe to our YouTube Channel

 Superior Ride Quality.
 Take the trail head-on with the FOX 2.0 Performance Series IFP Rear Shock for 1.5-3.5 Lift.
 This rear Jeep shock features race developed high flow pistons and is designed to provide increased ride quality on road as well as the stability and predictability you need for off road travel.
 Nitrogen charged and paired with internal floating piston technology and JM92 Advanced Suspension Fluid, this Wrangler shock will maintain superior performance in a range of temperatures and conditions.

 Rugged Construction.
 This rear shock features a 2.0" metal impacted 6061-T6 aluminum body construction for extreme strength.
 It is finished in a clear anodized finish for superior corrosion resistance and features black anodized CNC-machined 6061-T6 billet aluminum components.
 Providing superior functionality, this shock is fitted with a 5/8" hard chrome plated heat treated alloy steel shaft and makes use of quite nitrile rubber bushings for increased articulation during off road expeditions.

 Bolt On.
 This FOX shock is a direct replacement for stock and most aftermarket lift kit shocks.
 It doesn't require any upgrades or modifications to your Wrangler for a quick and painless installation.

-The FOX 2.0 Performance Series IFP Rear Shock is designed for use on 2007 to 2017 Jeep Wrangler JK and JK Unlimited models equipped with 1.5-3.5 inches of suspension lift.
+Application.
+The FOX 2.0 Performance Series IFP Rear Shock is designed for use on 2007-2018 Jeep Wrangler JK and JK Unlimited models equipped with 1.5-3.5 inches of suspension lift.
 Sold individually, rear only.